slchorne/apibrowser/README.md

 * GET to get or search for objects
 * POST to add a new object
-* PUT to modify and object (It must already exist in the database)
+* PUT to modify an object (It must already exist in the database)
-* DELETE to remove and object
+* DELETE to remove an object

 We will go into detail on these methods later in the guide